abstra-app/connectors/connectors/slack/README.md

 ## Overview

-The `abstra_connectors.slack` package provides methods to interact with Slack's API, including sending messages to channels or users and retrieving user IDs from email addresses.
+The `connectors.slack` package provides methods to interact with Slack's API, including sending messages to channels or users and retrieving user IDs from email addresses.

 ## Modules

-### `abstra_connectors.slack`
+### `connectors.slack`

 This module contains functions to interact with Slack's API.